banterly91/Research-Project-2/README.md

 # Research-Project-2
 IPOP profiling results and source code of the implementations described in the paper

+Most of the code was not developed by me.
+I only introduced functionalities described in the paper and mentioned in comments in the source files.
+The original project repository can be found [here](https://github.com/ipop-project).
+The project homepage can be found [here](http://ipop-project.org/).

 ###This repository contains the following source files: